 We also recommend joining the Office 365 User Group where you can get updates on the latest features, understand best practice around the University and post your own questions about Teams and other Office 365 apps.

-Download our infographics
+Download resources and infographics

 Frequently asked questions